First Year Seminar

 The mission of the core curriculum at Quincy College is to provide students with a foundation of cognitive, communicative, and technical skills within an ethical framework essential for succeeding in both professional and educational endeavors in an increasingly diverse society.
 First Year Seminar is part of the College’s core curriculum.
 The course is required for all students who are seeking an Associate’s degree and who have earned fewer than 12 credits from another accredited institution.
 Failure to complete this course in the first semester could delay a student’s anticipated graduation date and ability to take other courses required for their program of study.

 The Mindset Mondays audio series is produced by Quincy College and hosted by Meghan Cassidy, Quincy College Director of First Year Seminar and Retention Strategies.
 This series gives actionable advice, offers opportunities for meaningful reflection, discusses resources available to Quincy College students, and shares words of inspiration to assist First Year Seminar (FYS) students as they navigate uncertain and challenging times.

 Students who are interested in learning more about strategies and tips that they can use during this challenging time are encouraged to contact Meghan Cassidy at firstname.lastname@example.org to set up a time to talk more.
 Meghan is happy to meet with students via phone or video calls.

 You might also be interested in...

 We are committed to promoting student success by offering services, programs and activities.

 Academic Advising encourages academic achievement and excellence by guiding your decisions as you identify your academic goals.

 Student Career Center

-The Career Center provides a comprehensive approach to career and life planning offering a wide array of services, resources, and programs.
+Quincy College Career Services provides a comprehensive approach to career & life planning offering a wide array of services, resources, and programs.